 About the Accelerator Programme

-Delivered over 7 months, the AP has three key components, followed by tailored investment in each project:
+It has three key components, followed by tailored investment in each project:

 1. An immersive learning experience, where young people will learn about tools that will enable them to develop their ideas and apply them immediately to their projects.
-Topics include setting goals, advocacy, resource mobilization and monitoring and evaluation, to scale-up and sustain their activities.
+Topics include setting goals, advocacy, resource mobilization and monitoring and evaluation, to scale up and sustain their activities.

 2. tailored mentorship approach, enabling young people to learn from experts in the topics they are addressing through their projects.